Deltares/Koswat/docs/reference/koswat_strategies.md

 ### Infrastructure priority

 This (experimental) strategy checks whether the clusters resulting from the [order based strategy](#order-based-default) can change their selected reinforcement to one with cheaper costs.
-These costs are extracted from the [cost report](koswat_cost_report.md#cost-report) and relate to the reinforcement profile costs (dike's materials for the required space) and the possible [infrastructure costs](koswat_cost_report.md#infrastructure-report) .
+These costs are extracted from the [cost report](koswat_cost_report.md#cost-report) and relate to the reinforcement profile costs (dike's materials for the required space) and the possible [infrastructure costs](koswat_cost_report.md#infrastructure-report).

+For an optimal assignment of a new reinforcement profile, we make use of "subclusters".
+These subclusters are defined as a subset of contiguous locations of the same reinforcement type.
+In addition, these subclusters have to be larger than twice the minimal length of the reinforcement buffer (`reinforcement_min_buffer`) which translates to: `min_cluster_length = (2 * reinforcement_min_buffer) + 1`.

 __Conditions__:

-- It only modifies the selected reinforcement if it can be applied to all the points of its cluster.
+- It only modifies the selected reinforcement if it can be applied to all the points of its (sub)cluster.
+- We create (sub) clusters based on the immediate results of the [order based strategy](#order-based-default), we do not try to combine or create new clusters based on a "greedier" strategy.
+- We define a "viable" cluster option as a cluster which fulfills the required minimal length and whose costs are not higher than the current ones.
+- We consider "minimal costs" or "lower costs" as the lowest cost of applying the same reinforcement type to a given subcluster.
 - It DOES NOT apply more than one iteration, thus in case of creating neighbor clusters of the same type they will remain as that.
 - Cluster's costs are calculated the summation of each location's total costs:
     `sum((reinforcement base costs + location costs), cluster's locations)`